jorilallo/coinbasis/README.md

 1. Modify and audit them manually in SQL
 1. Upload transactions into Bitcoin.tax through API

 Right now only Coinbase is supported but adding more sources would not be hard.
+You'll also need a Postgres instance running locally.

 ## Installation and usage